Mohanad-Deif/AAFAQ-Dataset/README.md

 Dataset and methodology described in the paper:
 > *A Benchmark Arabic Dataset for Question Classification using AAFAQ Framework* by Mariam Essam et al., 2025.

-## 📄 License
-The dataset and code are shared under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license for non-commercial use.

 ---